Jamerrone/vscode-extension-demos/demo-1-hello-world/README.md

 # Demo 1: Hello World

 Hello everyone and welcome to my first Visual Studio Code extension demo!
-I will be building different demo's and each demo will be covering different aspects of the extensions API.
-In this first demo, we will be taking a look at the basics that will get you up and running.
-We will be covering stuff like generating a new extension, editing it, understanding the most important files and packaging your extension so you can share it with your friends.
+In this series, I will be building multiple demos and each demo will be covering different aspects of the Visual Studio Code extensions API.
+In this first demo, we will be taking a look at the core concepts that will help you get up and running as soon as possible.
+We will be covering concepts like generating a new extension, developing it, understanding the most important files and packaging your extension so you can share it with your friends.

-If something is not clear or you are looking for a more in-depth guide I suggest you to take a look at the [official guide](https://code.visualstudio.com/api/get-started/your-first-extension) which is used as a base for this demo.
+If something is not clear or you are looking for a more in-depth guide, I suggest you to take a look at the [official guide](https://code.visualstudio.com/api/get-started/your-first-extension) which is used as a base for this demo/guide.

 ## Generating your extension